-There are a number of visas, enabling non-EU individuals to live and work in the UK, that are less well known than the Tier 1 (Entrepreneur) Visa and Tier 2 (General) Visa.
+There are a number of visas, enabling non-EU individuals to live and work in the UK, that are less well known than the Start-up visa, Innovator visa, Tier 1 (Entrepreneur) Visa (closed to new applicants since 29.03.19), and the Tier 2 (General) Visa.

-This article considers these options, which include: ‘Representative of an Overseas Business Visa’, ‘Tier 2 Sponsor Licence’, ‘Van der Elst Visa’ and ‘Short-Term Business Trips’.
-A number of these visas can … more
+This article considers these options, which include: ‘Representative of an Overseas Business Visa’, ‘Tier 2 Sponsor Licence’, ‘Van … more

 IN549(R) - КЛЮЧЕВЫЕ ПЕРСОНАЛЬНЫЕ ПОДОХОДНЫЕ НАЛОГИ И ПОТЕНЦИАЛЬНЫЕ ПРЕИМУЩЕСТВА ДЛЯ НЕ ДОМИЦИЛИРОВАННЫХ РЕЗИДЕНТОВ СОЕДИНЕННОГО КОРОЛЕВСТВА